 Let us give some more attention to this important quotation of Jung's letter: «As for the writings of Ouspensky and Gurdjieff, I know enough to satisfy me that I have no time for them.
 I seek real knowledge and therefore avoid all unverifiable speculation.
 I have seen enough of that as a psychiatrist.
 You might as well recommend Mme.
 Blavatsky's Isis Unveiled or the compendious opus of Rudolph Steiner or Bô-Yin-Râ (why not Schneiderfranken?)»

-Gurdjieff
+Gurdjieff |

-We see that Carl GustavJung feels satisfied with what he knows and that he avoids what is not possible to verify, considering that the teachings of Gurdjieff (1866-1949), Ouspensky (1878-1947), Blavatsky (1831-1891), Rudolf Steiner (1861-1925) and Bô Yin Râ (1876-1943) are mostlty inverifiable, and that may lead to some psychiatric troubles, as himself as doctor and psychiatrist had already faced and probably helped to cure, or normalize in many cases...
+We see that Carl GustavJung feels satisfied with what he knows and that he avoids what is not possible to verify, considering that the teachings of Gurdjieff (1866-1949), Ouspensky (1878-1947), Blavatsky (1831-1891), Rudolf Steiner (1861-1925) and Bô Yin Râ (1876-1943) are mostlty inverifiable, and that may lead to some psychiatric troubles, as himself as doctor and psychiatrist had already faced and helped to cure, or normalize in many or some cases...

 "So long as Steiner is or was not able to understand the Hittite inscriptions yet understood the language of Atlantis which nobody knows existed, there is no reason to get excited about anything that Herr Steiner has said" – Letters, vol. I, pp. 203-4, a statement a bit exagerated as Rudolf Steiner could be misguided by his intuitions in many cases but that doesn't rule out the ones where he was really clairvoyant.
-And if in fact sometimes he went away from the truth with some imaginations and successive reincarnations, in our days there is still many people aplying and feeling well with his teachings on Waldorf education, health and Weleda organic products and bio-dynamic agriculture, worldwide.
+And if in fact sometimes he went away from the truth with some imaginations or the successive reincarnations, in our days there is still many people aplying and feeling well his teachings on Waldorf education and health, using Weleda organic products and bio-dynamic agriculture, worldwide.
 About Blavatsky, Q. Judge and others, Isis without Veil, C. Gustav Jung is correct as the work is a patchwork of hundreds of books and thousand of informations, many obscure, decontextualized and mystified.

-Rudolf Steiner...
+Rudolf Steiner... |

 About the spiritual painter and master Bô Yin Râ (1876-1943), that was born in a simple family of peasants of Baviera as Joseph Scheiderfranken, after questionning if he ever read any of his works (and it seems not) there is what seems a sort of irony, with a bit of class superiority, as he asks: "why he doesn't say that his name is not Bô Yin Râ, but the more prosaic Schneiderfranken, a tailor?"

-Bô Yin Râ
+Bô Yin Râ |

 Anyway Bô Yin Râ explained more than one time why he received that particular name, according to the caracteristic energies of his spiritual soul, from the oriental master who initiated him when he was in Greece.